mtelvers/slurm-ansible/README.md

 1. Sets hostname on each node using `hostnamectl` to match inventory name
 2. Installs munge and slurm packages on all nodes
-3. Installs slurmctld, slurmdbd, MariaDB, and NFS server on the head node
+3. Installs slurmctld, slurmdbd, slurmrestd, MariaDB, and NFS server on the head node
 4. Creates `/var/spool/slurmctld` with ownership `slurm:slurm` and permissions `775`
 5. Configures NFS export of `/home` with `async` and `no_root_squash` options
 6. Sets up MariaDB database and creates `slurm_acct_db` database with user
-7. Generates `slurmdbd.conf` and starts slurmdbd service
+7. Generates `slurmdbd.conf` with JWT authentication and starts slurmdbd service
 8. Initializes accounting database with cluster, account, and user
 9. Generates munge key on head node
+10. Generates JWT key for REST API authentication at `/var/spool/slurmctld/jwt_hs256.key`
-10. Copies munge key from head node to all workers
+11. Copies munge key from head node to all workers
-11. Installs NFS client on workers and mounts `/home` from head node (persistent via fstab)
+12. Installs NFS client on workers and mounts `/home` from head node (persistent via fstab)
-12. Runs `slurmd -C` on each worker to gather node configuration
+13. Runs `slurmd -C` on each worker to gather node configuration
-13. Runs `uname -m` on each worker to determine architecture feature
+14. Runs `uname -m` on each worker to determine architecture feature
-14. Generates `slurm.conf` with compute node information, accounting, and cgroups enabled
+15. Generates `slurm.conf` with compute node information, accounting, JWT authentication, and cgroups enabled
-15. Generates `cgroup.conf` with resource constraint settings
+16. Generates `cgroup.conf` with resource constraint settings
-16. Distributes configuration files to all nodes
+17. Distributes configuration files to all nodes
+18. Configures slurmrestd systemd service to run as `slurm` user with proper runtime directory
-17. Starts all Slurm, munge, and NFS services
+19. Starts all Slurm, munge, NFS, and slurmrestd services

 ## Usage